By Heather Turgeon

 Your little one needs energy to play, so check that she's sleeping well (13-15 hours a day for a one-year-old; 12-14 hours a day for a two-year-old; and at least 11-12 hours for a preschooler) and getting plenty of healthy foods and lots of water.

-You have read this article Children / Exercise with the title How Much Exercise Do Kids Really Need?.
-You can bookmark this page URL http://chrisinha-belezaestilo.blogspot.com/2012/08/how-much-exercise-do-kids-really-need.html.
+with the title How Much Exercise Do Kids Really Need?.
+You can bookmark this page URL https://chrisinha-belezaestilo.blogspot.com/2012/08/how-much-exercise-do-kids-really-need.html.
 Thanks!

 No comment for "How Much Exercise Do Kids Really Need?"